Z3nhoom/World_Life_Expectancy/README.md

 Outcome:

 The exploratory data analysis provided valuable insights into global life expectancy trends, the impact of GDP on life expectancy, and the relationship between various health and economic factors.
 This analysis helps in understanding the socioeconomic patterns affecting life expectancy and can inform policy-making and further research.
+The use of statistical analysis as well as visualisation of the data sets would confirm insights and would make it easier to relay to an audience.